 Intensive family therapy – Family Week – We recognize families and loved ones are crucial in supporting you as you adjust to your loss and plan for the future.
 Family members often need to process their own loss-related emotions and may need to grieve.
 Sharing the bereavement process with your loved ones at our center can be a very powerful treatment for support.

-Experiential therapy – We believe that while traditional approaches to trauma can be helpful, different individuals may experience events through one or more sensory modalities.
+Evidence-based treatment – We believe that while traditional approaches to trauma can be helpful, different individuals may experience events through one or more sensory modalities.
 Memories are often sensory-based; seeing your environment at work, inhaling the aroma of coffee can trigger an emotional experience.
 Some of the specific sensory-based treatments we use at our center may include:

 - Art therapy